nefedov-yury/new_paradox/00_readme.txt

 How to insert real tab: <Ctrl-V><Tab>

 ===========================================================
-cterm colors: there is no dark green background, Lightness = 19 is minimal.
+256 colors: there is no dark green background, Lightness = 19 is minimal.

 ===========================================================